-Turbid, South & North Lundsten Lakes, Six Mile Creek
+Turbid & South Lundsten Lakes

-An individual project or set of combined complementary projects will reduce phosphorus loading and export within this chain of lakes and the adjacent wetlands.
+Individual project(s) or a set of combined complementary projects will reduce phosphorus loading and export within this chain of lakes and the adjacent wetlands.
 Project opportunities to be evaluated include wetland and stream corridor restoration, internal load treatment using alum, and habitat corridor establishment.